Eg-nce/classification-and-regression-projects/H1N1/readme.md

 H1N1 is a influenza virus causing illness in people.
 This virus was first detected in people in the United States in April 2009.
 This virus is spreading from person-to-person worldwide, probably in much the same way that regular seasonal influenza viruses spread.

 This project  predict whether people got H1N1 and seasonal flu vaccines using information they shared about their backgrounds, opinions, and health behaviors.
-There are 36 columns.
+There are 36 columns in this dataset.

 ### The features in this dataset are as follows: